 Does meeting people off the internet sound weird to you?
 Here’s something that’s a lot weirder: Spending your entire life with a weak crew, when you could be strategizing, sharing ideas, and chasing girls with like-minded men.
 Have you moved recently?
 Are you stuck in a rut with friends who don’t share your desire and determination to improve your life?
 If so, throw up a message on the Roosh V Forum or r/TheRedPill and see if you can find some new crew members in your area.

 As much as our opponents would like to believe otherwise, this community is one of the most literate on the web.
 Yes, there is plenty of crude humour and practical advice.
 But a man cannot understand the essence of the Red Pill community unless he spends many hours boning up on the scientific and historical foundations of our ideas.
 One of my main objectives in writing Thumotic is to encourage young men to read every title on my Great Books For Men page.

 At the end of the day, The Red Pill is nothing new.
 The truths we teach would be old news to Plato, Seneca, Shakespeare, Defoe, Carlyle, Nietzsche, and basically any respectable pre-1960s thinker.
 The great men who built our civilization would be inclined to view our community as an outpost of sanity in an otherwise insane world.
 Here at Thumotic, we have to read the great books of the past, because everyone in the fallen 21st-century western world thinks we’re insane.

-The Red Pill community gets a lot of bad press, and we’re going to start getting a whole lot worse, as we continue to grow in size and influence.
-But none of it will change who we are – A group of men: Unashamed of who we are; unafraid of offending fragile minds; looking to the wisdom of our ancestors; and above all, dedicated to improving ourselves in every aspect of our lives.
+The Red Pill community gets a lot of bad press, and we’re going to start getting a whole lot worse as we continue to grow in size and influence.
+But none of it will change who we are – Men – unashamed of our identity; unafraid of offending fragile minds; looking to the wisdom of our ancestors; and above all, dedicated to improving ourselves in every aspect of our lives.